padajar/padajar.github.io/_posts/2021-03-06-coronavirus-one-year-later.md

 It was all just so sudden.
 And now I’m on this plane.
 And now I’m gone.

 *Past-me uses the word sudden here, and I think that’s an apt description of how my experiences over those last few days feel.
-How it all feels like a hurried wrap-up of a* *sitcom*⁠[12](https://mitadmissions.org/blogs/entry/coronavirus-one-year-later/#annotation-12) *where they just want to get it over with, forcing us to conclude and say our goodbyes even through we weren’t ready to do that yet.
+How it all feels like a hurried wrap-up of a* *sitcom*⁠[12](https://mitadmissions.org/blogs/entry/coronavirus-one-year-later/#annotation-12) *where they just want to get it over with, forcing us to conclude and say our goodbyes even though we weren’t ready to do that yet.
 When I think about those last few days I can’t pick apart what happened on one day vs. another.
 Multiple days were filled with nothing but packing, but the details all gloss together.*

 *I think that part of it is that I never sat down to process everything that was happening in those last few days.
 I got home, took a long shower to disinfect, and went to sleep.
 While I did spend a little bit of time trying to write this post, the fact that I didn’t finish it suggests that I didn’t want to think about the hurt, the painful experiences of the week that we got kicked off.
 I have no sense of closure from those past few days, and I don’t think I’ll ever understand the full picture of what was happening.*